to4kin/devops-school-bot/README.md

 ### Start

 * Add bot to the chat
-* Make bot admin
+* Make bot admin (to read all messages, not only commands)
 * Set a webhook to bot https address: `curl https://api.telegram.org/bot<BOT_TOKEN>/setWebhook\?url\=<BOT_HTTPS_URL>`
-* Create a config.toml file for bot, please check the example in configs folder
+* Create a config file for bot or use ENV variables, please check the example
-* Provide the db/migrations folder
+* Provide the db/migrations folder (or use docker image)
 * Start bot

 ### Usage